toddkitta/CortanaIntelligenceSuiteWorkshopManual/01 Exercise 1 - Building a Machine Learning Model.md

     ![Screenshot](images/train_the_model_5.png)

 1. Run the experiment.
-2. When the experiment is finished running (which may take a few minutes), right click on the output port of the Score Model module and select **Visualize** to see the results of its predictions.
+2. When the experiment is finished running (which may take a minute or two), right click on the output port of the Score Model module and select **Visualize** to see the results of its predictions.
 You should have a total of 13 columns.

     ![Screenshot](images/train_the_model_6.png)